celsomsilva/algorithmic-benchmark-suite-R/README.md

 # Algorithmic Benchmark Suite (R)

+A **benchmarking and reproducibility framework** for classical algorithms, built from real legacy code.

-This repo gathers my old Pascal and C algorithm exercises (from the early 2000s) and rewrites them in R so I can benchmark everything side-by-side.
+This repository gathers my original Pascal and C algorithm exercises (written in the early 2000s) and turns them into a **structured, testable, and benchmarkable workflow in R**.

 The idea is simple:

-* keep the **original code** exactly as it was written back then,
+- keep the **original code** exactly as it was written back then,
-* clean and reorganize the parts that make sense,
+- clean and reorganize the parts that make sense,
-* reimplement the algorithms in R,
+- reimplement the same algorithms in R,
-* run tests and benchmarks to compare the versions.
+- run tests and benchmarks to compare correctness and performance.

-It’s part technical exercise, part historical archive.
+This project is both:

+- a **technical portfolio**, demonstrating algorithmic engineering, code cleaning, and benchmarking,
+- and a **historical archive**, showing the evolution from handwritten Pascal/C code to modern, reproducible R pipelines.

+---

+## Motivation

+This project was inspired by a job description I encountered on LinkedIn that emphasized **code reasoning, algorithmic benchmarking, correctness, and performance evaluation**.

+Rather than treating those requirements as an abstract checklist, I decided to turn them into a **concrete, long-term engineering project**: a structured framework for designing, testing, documenting, and benchmarking classical algorithms across different levels of abstraction and time.

+While the original motivation came from an industry role, the implementation and scope of this repository are entirely **author-driven**, focusing on reproducibility, clarity, and technical depth rather than interview-style solutions.

 ---